rgglez/svelte-seo/README.md

 ## Notes

-Original developer seems to have abandoned this project, so I started to patch it in a forked repository.
-The current package at npm is still based on the original repository.
+The original developer seems to have abandoned this project, so I started to patch it in a forked repository.
+The current package at npm **is still based on the original repository**.

 **Sponsor Svelte SEO**